Compliance with Capital Requirements Directive (CRD V)

 The key features of the remuneration policy are as follows:

-• An Annual Incentive Plan (AIP) focusing on the key short term financial and non-financial goals required to support the Bank’s plan.
+• An Annual Incentive Plan (AIP) focusing on the key short term (ordinarily annual) financial and non-financial goals required to support the Bank’s plan.
 The AIP is subject to pay-out process rules including deferral and payment in instruments for Material Risk Takers, in line with regulatory requirements;

 • A Long Term Incentive Plan (LTIP) aimed at rewarding the achievement of our long term financial and strategic goals vital to the development of the Bank and, in so doing, build value for the Bank’s investors; and